 Cadets must successfully complete all eight core components to graduate from the Academy.
 The core components are designed to educate and help produce youth who will become productive members of their communities upon graduation.

 1. Academic Excellence

 1. Academic Excellence GED Classes:

 Classroom studies at the Academy are designed to enhance cadets' educational skills and instill a desire to continue self-improvement.
-Classes are given in five areas that are tested on the General Education Development (GED) test.
-These include: Math, Science, History, Literature and Writing Skills/ essay.
-The Academy uses The Adult Basic Education (TABE) test to evaluate educational performance and progress.
+Classes are given in four areas that are tested on the General Education Development (GED) test.
+These include: Math, Science, Social Studies, Language Arts / essay.
+The Academy uses The Test of Adult Basic Education (TABE) to evaluate educational performance and progress.